-- The Sheriff's Office makes up 73.0% of the Service Area.
-The FY22 Adopted Budget for the Sheriff's Office reflects a 5.7%, or \$2,948,284 increase in net County dollars compared to the FY21 Adopted Budget.
+- The Sheriff's Office makes up 74.0% of the Service Area.
+The FY22 Recommended Budget for the Sheriff's Office reflects a 5.5%, or \$2,848,284 increase in net County dollars compared to the FY21 Adopted Budget.
 As mentioned earlier in the Overview of Changes, the primary drivers are increases in Personal Services due to annualized adjustments related to Performance increases and the Jail Medical contract.
-Additional increases include increases for Operating Supplies, driven by IT, and increases in Other Contractual Services, driven by the AXON contract. - The Sheriff's Office submitted several Alternate Service Level requests which can be found in the appendices. \$100,000 of the request related to the Real-Time Intelligence Center was approved with the FY22 Adopted Budget which provides enough funding for one additional position plus additional equipment.
+Additional increases include increases for Operating Supplies, driven by IT, and increases in Other Contractual Services, driven by the AXON contract. - The Sheriff's Office submitted several Alternate Service Level requests which can be found in the appendices.

-• The Emergency Services department consists of Fire, 911 Communications, and Emergency Medical Services and makes up 24.8% of the Service Area.
+• The Emergency Services department consists of Fire, 911 Communications, and Emergency Medical Services and makes up 23.8% of the Service Area.

-- The FY22 Adopted Budget for Emergency Services reflects a \$1,898,612, or 24.3% increase in net County dollars.
-Expenditures are increasing \$1,777,142 over the FY21 Adopted Budget largely due to Personal Services and an Alternate Service Level request that was included in the adopted budget, as referenced earlier in the Overview.
+- The FY22 Recommended Budget for Emergency Services reflects a \$1,007,569, or 12.9% increase in net County dollars.
+Expenditures are increasing \$529,659 over the FY21 Adopted Budget - largely due to Personal Services as referenced earlier in the Overview.
 Revenue is decreasing based on a reduction in the Countywide Fire Overlay rate. - Emergency Services submitted three Alternate Service Level requests.
 Two of the requests relate to Fire and one request relates to EMS service.
-Additional information on these requests can be found in the appendices and again, the request related to EMS is included in the adopted budget. - The Mobile Integrated Healthcare Program (MIHP) where Paramedics provide wellness checks, triage and management for high risk patients and frequent emergency service callers who make repeated emergency department visits is funded again through the use of Behavioral Health Services dollars.
+Additional information on these requests can be found in the appendices. - The Mobile Integrated Healthcare Program (MIHP) where Paramedics provide wellness checks, triage and management for high risk patients and frequent emergency service callers who make repeated emergency department visits is funded again through the use of Behavioral Health Services dollars.
 One goal of the program is to improve stability and recovery of high-risk patients, thus minimizing unnecessary use of emergency department and ambulance services.
 Many patients treated through this program are dealing with mental health issues, so the cost of this program is being absorbed in the County allocation for Behavioral Health Services.
 In the Behavioral Health Services description, a contra expense is included to account for the expenditures for this program in Emergency Services.

-- The Court Services FY22 Adopted net County dollars are increasing \$68,491, or 19.5% compared to FY21.
+- The Court Services FY22 Recommended net County dollars are increasing \$68,491, or 19.5% compared to FY21.
 Court Services makes up 0.5% of the Service Area and includes funding for two programs the Bridges to HOPE Family Justice Center of Forsyth County (formerly known as the Safe on Seven Domestic Violence Center) and the Deferred Payment Program for the Clerk of Court's office. - The significant driver of the increase in net County dollars relates to the elimination of funding from the City of Winston-Salem.
 For the past several years, the County has received \$45,000 in revenue from the City of Winston-Salem, but this was solely due to the County agreeing to fund several positions in the District Attorney's Office.
 For example, the County has funded an Assistant District Attorney and three Legal Assistants in prior years.
 When the decision was made to shift Safe on Seven to the more traditional Family Justice Center model, the County suggested eliminating funding for the positions in the District Attorney's Office which really should be funded by the State anyway in order to fund five County positions.
 Because the County will no longer have any funding relationship with the District Attorney's Office (as far as its Domestic Violence Unit is concerned), the County is not able to budget the \$45,000 from the City of Winston-Salem as these funds offset the County's payment to the Administrative Office of the Courts for the District Attorney's positions.